brenoalexandre0/AM2022.1_GestureClasifier/README.md

 - Machine Learning Project, from the first semestter of 2022, tutored by Prof. Dr. Fabrício Braz
 - Model identifies hand gestures in an image
 - Model trained in HaGRID, with a smaller database, as it is originally extensive
+- The database images was cut using bounding box

 ## Identifiable gestures
 - 🤙 call